brandiny/ncdaily-opensource/README.md

 # NC Daily
 NC Daily is a notices aggregator for the Kamar Parent Portal notices page, <a href="ncdaily.newlands.school.nz">find it here!</a>

-The noticeboard of a school is crucial.
-It is a hub for student information and directly impacts participation rates.
+The noticeboard of a school is a hub for student information.
 However, many students frequently forget to check the notices and as a result, don't fully participate.

-With NC Daily, students no longer have to actively remember.
-NC Daily sends out a fully featured email newsletter to all of its subscribers every morning.
+NC Daily sends out a fully featured email newsletter to all of its subscribers every morning, solving this problem.

 # Features
 In addition to the notices, NC Daily offers extra features.